Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Analysis and Method

-In this section, we present a streamlined SDRTV/HDRTV formation pipeline that contains the most critical steps in actual production.
-Subsequently, we analyze the formation pipeline and propose a new solution based on the idea of divide-and-conquer.
+In this section, we introduce a streamlined SDRTV/HDRTV formation pipeline, highlighting critical steps in actual production.
+We then analyze this pipeline and propose a new solution using a divide-and-conquer approach.